MP 41x15x10 / N38 - neodymium magnet

 bulk discounts:

 Call us tel: +48 22 499 98 98 or contact us through contact form on our website.
-You can check the mass and the shape of neodymium magnet in our power calculator magnetic mass calculator
+You can check the strength as well as the appearance of neodymium magnets in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.